You may be interested in

 - Kidney Transplantation - an explanation for kids Medzkids

-- What kids need to know about Kidneys Info for Kidney Kids, Children's Hospital - Colorado USA
+- What kids need to know about Kidneys For Kidney Kids, Children's Hospital - Colorado USA

 More fun and learning stuff

-Free call service for people with, or affected by, kidney and urinary disease or email KHIS@kidney.org.au
+Free call service for people with, or affected by, kidney and urinary disease or you may email KHIS@kidney.org.au

 Fun friendly website - place where you can get help and connect.
 What is Kids Helpline?